omsai/journals/laser/README.md

     of the channel name like "Confocal 488" or "TIRF640"
 3. Check "Run journal when changing illumination setting" for each laser illumination.
+4. (Optional, but strongly recommended) Run "Show Values" button and setup default laser values for all laser illuminations.

 User interaction
 ----------------